flarum/docs/guide/moderator/editassignedtags.md

 ### Editing tags Assigned to a Thread

-Has a thread been assigned the wrong tags or do you need to add more? not to worry! this is easy to do.
+Has a thread been assigned the wrong tags or do you need to add more?
+Not to worry!
+This is easy to do.

 Using the screenshot below, find the thread in question, and hover your mouse over the right side, which will reveal the _thread menu_.